Overview | Academics | Cost | Location | Life Abroad | Student Voices | Apply

 You may choose to book your ticket through the group flight option (which is organized by Indiana University) or make your own flight arrangements.

-A Spanish student visa is required.
 You are responsible for applying for your own visa.
 IAP will provide you with visa application instructions.
 U.S. citizens must have a U.S. passport valid for at least six months beyond the end of the program.
+If you are not a U.S. citizen, contact your Study Abroad Advisor for guidance.

 You are advised NOT to leave the U.S. for any international travel up to three months before the program begins as your passport must be turned over to the consulate for visa processing.
 If you must be out of the country more than a couple of days prior to the program start date, there is no guarantee that the consulate will process the visa in time for your departure.